Summary

 - Teething necklaces – amber is believed by some people to release healing oil on contact with warm skin.
 The oil is thought to be soothing or help to reduce pain.
 Although amber teething strings or necklaces are designed to be worn around the neck, wrist or ankle, they have been incorrectly used to chew on.
 The ACCC has issued a product safety statement about amber teething necklaces, warning of possible choking and strangulation hazards.
 Parents are asked to consider other less risky ways of providing relief from teething.

 - Teething gels – common teething gels contain 8.7–9.0% of the ingredient choline salicylate.
 Salicylate is related to aspirin.
 The use of aspirin for children younger than 16 is not recommended because in some children it has been known to cause Reye's syndrome – a rare but potentially lethal condition that can cause liver and brain damage.
-Although there has not been a reported case of Reye's syndrome associated with the use of teething gels, the general advice is that it is a risk not worth taking when there are other things available.
+Teething gels also contain numbing medication like lignocaine and benzocaine.
+These medications are difficult to measure in teething gels potentially leading to ingestion of a toxic dose which can be fatal.
+The general advice is that it is a risk not worth taking when there are other things available.

 Caring for baby teeth

-However, baby teeth are very important.
-They allow children to chew food and speak properly, and they reserve the spaces in the gums for future adult teeth.
+Caring for deciduous teeth is as important as caring for permanent teeth.
+They allow children to chew food comfortably and speak properly, while reserving the spaces in the jaws for future adult teeth.

 From birth | Clean mouth and gums by wiping with a soft cloth |